riy/degraph/documentation.md

 The DSL for defining such criterias comes in two flavors: Scala and Java.
 The Scala version is the primary one and is a little more slick, but the Java DSL should be very usable and is very close to its Scala sister.
 You don't have to feel bad for using it.

 The DSL is in its early versions and might change significantly in future version once I find out what people are actually trying to do with it.
-Let me know what you like or don't like and if you have ideas for improvements
+Let me know what you like or don't like and if you have ideas for improvements.

 ### Setting up the project ###